entur/tavla/backend/readme.md

 Finish configuring the second instance with `CTRL-D`

 ## Verify Redis
-You should now be able to connect directly to Redis
+You should now be able to connect directly to Redis.
+Open a new terminal and run the following:

 ```sh
 redis-cli